f3fe-hash/CppServer/README.md

 2. Compile the test with 'g++ test.cpp -o test'
 3. Run the test './test'

-*Sidenote: The test might say it took 3 seconds to send 30,000 requests, when it felt like 5.
-It probably did.
-There are just a ton of timers, so it is slower, but the results are still somewhat accurate.

 ```bash
 make     # Compile the code
 make run # Run CppServer